Deborah & William Hillyard

 Tetraquark

-On 17 March 2009 Fermilab announced they had found a new particle that they called the Y(4140) particle.
+n 17 March 2009, Fermilab announced they had found a new particle that they called the Y(4140) particle.
 It has a mass of 4,140 MeV.
-Because it appears to decay into two J/Y mesons, they suggest it may comprise charm quarks and charm antiquarks, possibly four quarks, making it a candidate for a new type of particle the tetraquark.
+Because it appears to decay into two J/Y mesons, they suggest it may comprise charm quarks and charm antiquarks, possibly four quarks, making it a candidate for being a tetraquark.
+Then in 2010, a group of physicists suggested that the Y(5S) meson has a well-defined tetraquark resonance.

 Pentaquark

 The existence of pentaquarks was first reported in July 2003, and again in 2005.
 The particle quickly decayed (in about 10-20 seconds) into a meson and a neutron.
 The particle would comprise two up and two down quarks and one strange antiquark, if it were to exist.
-A number of subsequent experiments have failed to find the particle so its existence remains highly controversial.
+A number of subsequent experiments failed to find the particle.
+In July 2015, the LHCb collaboration identified pentaquarks in the decay of the bottom lambda baryon into a J/? meson, a charged kaon, and a proton.
+The results showed that occasionally, the particle decayed via intermediate pentaquark states {Pc(4450)+ and Pc(4380)+}.
+Both states were seen to decay to J/?p that implies there are two up quarks, a down quark, a charm quark, and an anti-charm quark.
+The statistical significance is a very strong 15 s.

 Weakly Interacting Massive Particles (WIMPs)